ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 <p>As opposed to on-chain governance or <a href="/dao-glossary#smart-contract">Smart contract</a> governance.
 Off-chain governance is carried out through social consensus, and off-chain proposals.
 The Ethereum Foundation's EIP mechanism is an example of an off-chain governance protocol.</p>

 ### Off-chain governance action {#offchain-governance-action}
 <p>One of two types of governance actions allowed by <a href="/dao-glossary#the-constitution-of-the-arbitrum-dao">The Constitution of the Arbitrum DAO</a>.
 Off-chain actions are actions that are executed without <a href="/dao-glossary#smart-contract">Smart contract</a>s.
-An example of an off-chain governance action is taking a "temperature check" on a proposal before submitted it to the <a href="/dao-glossary#governor-contract">Governor contract</a>.  </p>
+An example of an off-chain governance action is taking a "temperature check" on a proposal before submitted it to the Governor contract.  </p>

 ### On-chain governance {#onchain-governance}
 <p>As opposed to off-chain governance, social governance, or pseudo governance.
 On-chain governance is governance implemented by <a href="/dao-glossary#smart-contract">Smart contract</a>s that allow DAO members to determine - through the use of <a href="/dao-glossary#governance-proposal">Governance proposal</a>s - how the DAO allocates its resources and updates its protocols.
 The <a href="/dao-glossary#arbitrum-dao">Arbitrum DAO</a> utilizes on-chain governance.</p>